chandan2300/Netflix-Clone/README.md

 Click on any movie of your choice and view the trailer.
 Enjoy!!!

+# Tech Stack

+Built Using ReactJs + Material UI and deployed using Firebase.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).